-This is a guest post by Jesse Bayer and is part of our Ecuador Expat Series.
+This is a post by Jesse Bayer and is part of our Ecuador Expat Series.
 A successful NYC based Real Estate Investor, Jesse sold his holdings in 2013 to move with his family to Ecuador and co-found Abundant Living Ecuador – a real estate and relocation services company based out of Loja.

 Why I Decided to Move to Loja Ecuador: Jesse Bayer